s4bot3ur/Blockchain-Challenges/Ethernaut/Recovery/WriteUp.md

 # Writeup for Naught Coin

-- Greetings, aspiring hacker!
-Welcome to the realm of smart contract hacking.
-By solving the challenges from Ethernaut, you will gain a deeper understanding of Solidity.
+- Hello h4ck3r, welcome to the world of smart contract hacking.
+Solving the challenges from Ethernaut will help you understand Solidity better.
 Each challenge involves deploying a contract and exploiting its vulnerabilities.
 If you're new to Solidity and haven't deployed a smart contract before, you can learn how to do so using Remix [here](https://youtu.be/3xNFZI8Ste4?si=i3cWN87OpX85zp6k).

 ### Challenge Description